 Yes.
-At the time of writing, no deal has been agreed between the UK and the EU so it is envisaged that from 29 March 2019 the UK will no longer automatically recognise remaining EU Member States' insolvency proceedings under the EC Reg (and vice versa).
-Despite this, recognition of proceedings in jurisdictions outside the EU (and possibly within the EU from 29 March 2019) is provided for in the UNCITRAL Model Law on Cross-Border Insolvency, which has been enacted into English law.
+The UK will continue to recognise the insolvency proceedings of an EU Member State under the EC Reg until at least 31 December 2020, though at the time of writing there is uncertainty over whether this will be the case after that date.
+Despite this, recognition of proceedings in jurisdictions outside the EU (and possibly within the EU from 31 December 2020) is provided for in the UNCITRAL Model Law on Cross-Border Insolvency, which has been enacted into English law.
 English law does not require reciprocal adoption of the UNCITRAL Model Law by the foreign jurisdiction in order for the relevant proceedings to be recognised in the UK.
 However, the English courts will not allow an English law debt to be compromised by a foreign restructuring or insolvency process where the creditors have not submitted to that foreign jurisdiction.